-- 5.1.
-Researchers should be undertaking research they are competent and appropriately trained to conduct.
-Researchers should give cognisance to the importance of assembling the appropriate teams to conduct research.
-They should also consider risk assessment in order to ensure the veracity of the work.
-Since universities are publicly funded, it is important that researchers recognise that these standards apply to work undertaken on university time and not just to externally funded work. - 5.2.
-Researchers must take care to design research carefully so that: it answers appropriate and relevant questions; it deploys relevant methods; and that it embraces data that will enable a good outcome, both intellectually and ethically. - 5.3.
-Researchers must consider the tests which will ensure the robustness of the integrity of the research: ethical approval; fiscal prudence in terms of budget-setting and financial management during the life of the project; and declaration of interests, whether personal, financial or any other. - 5.4.
+- 6. Researchers should be undertaking research they are competent and appropriately trained to conduct.
+Researchers should give cognisance to the importance of assembling appropriate teams to conduct research.
+They should also consider risk assessment in order to ensure the integrity of the work.
+Since universities are publicly funded, it is important that researchers recognise that these standards apply to work undertaken on university time and not just to externally funded work. - 7.
+Researchers must take care to design research carefully so that: it answers appropriate and relevant questions; it deploys relevant methods; and it embraces data that will enable a good outcome, both intellectually and ethically. - 5.1.
+Researchers must consider the tests which will ensure the robustness of the integrity of the research: ethical approval; fiscal prudence in terms of budget-setting and financial management during the life of the project; and declaration of interests, whether personal, financial or any other. - 8.
 We operate a system of peer review through our Peer Review College, via mentors and mentoring, and, informally, within the professoriate.
 All researchers should consider engaging actively with peer review systems to ensure their projects are of the highest quality.
 In any case, all external projects must be peer reviewed.
-Contact the RPO to engage with the process.
+Contact the RPO to engage with this process.